PostgraduateMSc - Hospitality & Events Postgraduate Diploma - Hotel & Events Postgraduate Diploma - Culinary Arts

 *recognised federal certificates are: Culinary/Cook CFC, Restoration Specialist CFC, Hotel Specialist CFC, Commercial Employee HGT (Hotel-Gastro-Tourism) CFC, Sommelier CFC, Catering and Hospitality Assistant CFC, Hotel Assistant CFC.

-Advanced Federal Diploma of Higher Education in International Hospitality Management (dipl.
+Swiss Degree in International Hospitality Management (dipl.
 Hôtelière-Restauratrice / Hôtelier-Restaurateur HF - hôtelière-restauratrice diplômée / hôtelièr-restaurateur diplômée ES - albergatrice-ristoratrice / albergatore-ristoratore dipl.
 SSS)

 Holders of this qualification are able to run small to medium-sized enterprises within the hotel, restaurant and catering sectors.
 Based on their ability to take entrepreneurial and managerial responsibility for company activities, they are also suited for high-level executive positions in large national and international companies within the hotel, restaurant and catering sectors.